Ways to improve your home food during times of difficult food supplies.

 Serve with fluffy rice and any additional steamed vegetables or a crisp dressed green salad.

 Tinned beans of any description may be processed to a pulp or roughly mixed to break down the texture with some added garlic to make a hummus.
-Don’t forget to season for flavour and add a splash of lemon or lime juice if you have it.
+Don’t forget to season for flavour and add a splash of lemon or lime juice if you have it or a dash of chilli.
 I grow fresh herbs and these are useful to add too.
 Coriander is a lovely addition.

 1 400g tin beans, drained